Jean-Noël Grinda

 Jean-Noël Grinda (born 5 October 1936) is a former French international tennis player.

 He competed in the Davis Cup a number of times, from 1959 to 1964 and in the Australian Open two times, in 1954 and 1965.

+He won the Paris International Championships on clay in 1960 defeating Pierre Darmon and Robert Haillet in the final two rounds.

 Grinda belongs to a celebrated Nice family.
 He married the daughter of :fr:Jean Michard-Pellissier.
 He is today known as a skilled backgammon player.